MarketingPipeline/Awesome-CSS-Resources/README.md

 [AESTHETIC CSS:](https://github.com/torch2424/aesthetic-css) A vaporwave CSS framework. 🌴🐬

+[agnosticui:](https://github.com/agnosticui/agnosticui) is a set of UI primitives that start their lives in clean HTML and CSS.
+These standards compliant components are then copied to our framework implementations in: React, Vue 3, Angular, and Svelte.

 [Amaze UI:](https://github.com/amazeui/amazeui) A mobile-first and modular front-end framework.

 [animate.css:](https://github.com/animate-css/animate.css)  A cross-browser library of CSS animations.
 As easy to use as an easy thing.